 Perhaps you’re a student studying abroad who is offered an excellent opportunity to work because of your special skills.

 You could then switch to a work visa, which would allow you to work and earn money while still continuing to study if desired.
 On a student visa alone, you aren’t allowed to work unless your job is on the campus at which you are studying.

 When Do I Need to Worry About Getting a Visa?

-Here’s a great site that covers every country’s visa requirements in one list (both business and personal, but does not cover study abroad for student visas (which require a special approval).
-However, we have noticed that in a few cases this site is slightly out of date.
+Here’s a great site that covers every country’s visa requirements in one list (both business and personal, but does not cover study abroad for student visas (which require special approval).

 In general, the easiest countries for U.S. citizens to visit include Canada, Mexico, the Bahamas, Caribbean countries (excluding Cuba), and most European countries.